PlagueHO/CosmosDB/docs/New-CosmosDbAttachment.md

 Accept wildcard characters: False
 ```

-### -Database
+### -KeyType
-The name of the database to access in the CosmosDB account.
+The type of key that will be used to access ths CosmosDB.

 ```yaml
 Type: String